LLNL/RAJAPerf/README.md

 };
 ```

-Note that the enumeration value for the kernel is the group name followed
+Note: the enumeration value for the kernel is the group name followed
 by the kernel name, separated by an underscore.
 It is important to follow
 this convention so that the kernel works with existing performance
 suite machinery.